jeffjennings/arksia/README.md

 - produces plots to compare frank fits with different hyperparameter values
 - produces plots to compare nonparametric and parametric brightness profiles
 - produces plots to assess frank vertical inference over grids of _h_, _alpha_, _wsmooth_

-- adds utilites to prepare visibility files for the above and to save/load/interface with all of the above
-- the pipeline runs from general and source-specific parameter files to do any combination of the above
-- the pipeline can be run in bulk (across multiple sources) to perform analysis and summarize results
+The pipeline has utilites to prepare visibility files and save/load/interface with the above.
+It runs from general and source-specific parameter files.
+It can be run in bulk (across multiple sources).

 Staging input files for the pipeline
 ------------------------------------